Search

 When a customer receives an invoice from a Danish sender via Maventa, ERP must handle invoice responses according to the sender’s registered network:

-1. Verify whether the sender wants to receive responses via Peppol by using our lookup API endpoint GET /v1/lookup/receivers.
+1. Verify whether the sender wants to receive responses via Peppol by using the lookup API endpoint GET /v1/lookup/receivers.

 2. Send the invoice response